jchown/yellow-snow-vscode/README.md

-# yellow-snow README
+# Yellow Snow for Visual Studio Code

-This is the README for your extension "yellow-snow".
-After writing up a brief description, we recommend including the following sections.
+See where your fellow developers left their mark.

 ## Features